|

 - Dry the green cones somewhere warm but out of direct sunlight.

-- Use sectioned trays or individual pots; allows you to seperate out the germinated seedlings.
+- Use sectioned trays or individual pots; allows you to separate out the germinated seedlings.

 - Store the trays out of direct sunlight.

-- Seperate out seedlings as they appear, store out of direct sunlight.
+- Separate out seedlings as they appear, store out of direct sunlight.

 - Water sparingly.